 Throughout this poem, Williamson’s speaker, who is likely Williamson herself, addresses the reader directly.
 This makes the lines more personal and moving than if they were directed in the third person to someone else.
 It helps the reader relate to them and read them as applicable to their own lives.

 Your playing small

 Does not serve the world.

 The glory of God that is within us.

-In the next two stanzas she goes on, using techniques like alliteration and enjambment to help with the rhythm of the text.
+In the next two stanzas, she goes on, using techniques like alliteration and enjambment to help with the rhythm of the text.
 She addresses human fear, that we are small and unable to grow, and pushes back against it.
-One of the main themes she presents in this part of the world is the desire to hide away one’s light form the world when “We are all meant to shine”.
+One of the main themes she presents in this part of the world is the desire to hide away one’s light from the world when “We are all meant to shine”.
 The speaker believes that human beings are doing a disservice to God if they do not reach their full potential.

 Stanzas Five and Six

 It’s in everyone.